-Twelve years ago, we were living in a basement apartment with no daylight buried under $51,000 in credit card debt.
+Fourteen years ago, we were living in a basement apartment with no daylight buried under $51,000 in credit card debt.
 We’re now debt free and make over $60,000 a year writing about how we paid off that debt.
-This article shares how we did that so you, too, can earn money from your misfortunes.
+We share here how we did that so you, too, can earn money from your education, experience and misfortunes.

-Are you’re inspired by our story, then try this to start your freelance writing career today!
-It all started with us starting our blog.
-If you haven’t done so, start your gay blog today and get our exclusive discount here.
+If you’re inspired by our story, know that it all started with us starting our gay blog.
+If you haven’t already, start your gay blog today and get our exclusive discount here.

 Clinging to the gay cliché of looking fabulous but being fabulously broke was our monetary mistake.
 Back when there was a different gay bar to go to every night in Denver, we were at a different gay bar every single night in Denver.
 We overspent at happy hours that lasted hours, expensive dinners despite an expansive fridge, clubbing all hours all nights, clothes we didn’t need and couldn’t afford, and vacations we shouldn’t have gone on.
 All this was happening while our debt was piling up.